 When you try to schedule a time with a surveyor, it is even worse.
-You will likely get, “We will be there sometime this week, weather permitting.”
+You will likely get, “We will be there in four to eight weeks, weather permitting.”
 Ever wonder why?

 Well, let me tell you…

-A survey is never straight forward.
+Second, a survey is never straightforward.
 There is no way to know ahead of time, how much time it will take.
 What would appear to be a simple, no-nonsense survey – something that should take about an hour in the field – can take a whole day, or more.
-When we plan surveys, the only one that has a fairly certain start date and time is first thing Monday, lasst week it happend to me while I was waiting for my new chainsaw I saw it from the best gas chainsaws reviewed, excellent for anyone.
 Even this isn’t that certain, because we don’t know what happened the week before.
 Perhaps we had 7 jobs scheduled for week 1 but only got 5 done.
 Now these spill over into the next week, delaying the jobs that were supposed to start that week.

-Then there is weather.
+Third, there is the weather.
 There are certain elements we can’t work in, safely.
 If it is raining, it is difficult to get the jobs done.
 Not only do we have to worry about the functionality of the electronic equipment, but optics don’t function well with water all over them.
 Then there is the safety factor.
-That $450 job just went to crap when someone slips on a wet log and breaks a leg.
+That $650 job just went to crap when someone slips on a wet log and breaks a leg.

-All of these affect our ability to stay on a schedule.
-So when you want an ETA for the completion of your survey, just know that often, it is out of our control and we are just plodding along as best we can.
+All of these affect our ability to stay on a schedule and are magnified exponentially when you are looking at 8+ weeks of 40+ jobs ranging from small lots to huge boundaries.
+So when you want an ETA for the completion of your survey, just know that often it is out of our control and we are just plodding along as best we can.